 Our policy on slavery and human trafficking is set out in section 1 of this statement.

 The requirements of our Code of Conduct, Group Supply Chain Integrity Policy, Human Rights Policy and our own policy are reflected in the more detailed policies and procedures that we have in place in Certas Energy.
 These are addressed in more detail in section 6 of this statement.

 5. Due Diligence and Assessing and Managing Risk

 As part of our compliance with the policies referred to above, we take the following steps:

-- Mitigate the risk of slavery and human trafficking occurring in our supply chains, including reviewing, where necessary, the controls that our suppliers have in place and carrying out other suitable checks;
+- Mitigate the risk of slavery and human trafficking occurring in our supply chains, including by reviewing, where necessary, the controls that our suppliers have in place and carrying out other suitable checks;

-Responsibility for ensuring that our procedures are adequate and are adhered to in all areas of our activities rests with the directors of Certas Energy UK Ltd.
+Responsibility for ensuring that our procedures are adequate and are adhered to in all areas of our activities rests with the directors of Certas Energy.

-We report on compliance with the DCC Group Business Conduct Guidelines and Supply Chain Integrity Policy every six months.
+We report on compliance with the DCC Group Code of Conduct and Supply Chain Integrity Policy every six months.